history Crossword Puzzles

 - remains from past living things

-- someone who does not have a fixed habitation
+- someone who does not have a set habitation

-15 Clues: new stone age • lived in a cave • middle stone age • early modern human • early part of stone age • a home for many early humans • the first people came from here • remains from past living things • first humans to stand on two legs • a time period of glacial expansion • a piece of land that was used to travel • early group of humans that lived in europe • ...
+15 Clues: new stone age • lived in a cave • middle stone age • early modern human • early part of the stone age • remains from past living things • the first people came from here • first humans to stand on two legs • a time period of glacial expansion • a home for many of the early humans • a piece of land that was used to travel • a cave where early humans in Germany lived • ...

 History Crossword 2021-09-28